 Fall 2022 GRASP on Robotics: David Fouhey, University of Michigan, “Understanding the Physical World from Images”

-This is a hybrid event with in-person attendance in Wu and Chen and virtual attendance via Zoom.
+This was a hybrid event with in-person attendance in Wu and Chen and virtual attendance…

 If I show you a photo of a place you have never been to, you can easily imagine what you could do in that picture.
 Your understanding goes from the surfaces you see to the ones you do not, like parts that are hidden behind furniture.
 Your understanding even enables reasoning about how the scene could be if someone interacted with it, for instance by opening a cabinet.
 My research aims to give computers this same level of physical understanding.
 I believe that this physical understanding will be critical for autonomous agents, as well as for enabling new insights in research fields that vision does not often interact with: progress on many problems across the sciences and humanities can be accelerated by being able to robustly measure some quantity at scale.